Loh Kean Yew

-Born in Penang, Malaysia, Loh's success as a child within its state team saw him receive a scholarship from the Singapore Sports School.
-He made his international debut for Singapore at the 2015 Southeast Asian Games, becoming a Singaporean citizen that same year.
+Loh's success as a child in Penang state team saw him receive a scholarship from the Singapore Sports School.
+He made his international debut for Singapore at the 2015 SEA Games, becoming a Singaporean citizen that same year.
 He went on to represent Singapore in several international competitions, including the 2020 Tokyo Olympics.

 Early life and education

-Loh Kean Yew was born on 26 June 1997 in Penang, Malaysia, as the youngest son with three elder brothers, to his parents Loh Pin Keat and Grace Gan.
-His mother described him as "very cheeky" when he was young, and able to talk his way out of trouble.
+Loh Kean Yew was born on 26 June 1997 in Penang, Malaysia, as the youngest son of four brothers, to his parents Loh Pin Keat and Grace Gan.
+His mother described him as "very cheeky" when he was young and able to talk his way out of trouble.
 Loh's elder brother, Kean Hean, is also a member of the Singapore national badminton team.

 According to Loh, he began playing badminton at the age of four, at the gate of his house, along with his brothers and his neighbour.
 He stopped playing the sport at age seven after being looked down on by his seniors, in contrast to media reports which stated that he had been "bullied" as a child.
 However, he resumed playing badminton at age nine.
 Within six months, he progressed to join the Penang state team.
 Loh briefly trained with the Penang Badminton Association (PBA) until the age of 12, at their badminton academy in Ayer Itam.
 According to the president of the PBA, Loh and his third brother Loh Kean Hean were attending training nine times a week at the prompting of their mother, and they were trained by two Chinese coaches, Li Mu and Chao Yue.
 Loh won the 2009 National Junior Grand Prix Finals by defeating Malaysia's Lee Zii Jia in the under-12 final.

 In 2007, Loh visited Singapore for the first time, as his brother Kean Hean attended a trial at the Singapore Sports School, with Loh being there to help his brother warm up.
 Kean Hean moved to Singapore in 2009, joining Montfort Secondary School.
-Meanwhile, Loh visited Singapore again in 2009 for his own trial with the Singapore Sports School, where he performed well enough to be offered a place in the Singapore Sports School's Badminton Academy.
+Meanwhile, Loh visited Singapore again in 2009 for his trial with the Singapore Sports School, where he performed well enough to be offered a place in the Singapore Sports School's Badminton Academy.
 Loh was also offered a place in Malaysia's Bukit Jalil Sports School but he rejected it for Singapore.